-- Microsoft Teams: Best overall team communication app for its rich feature set
+- Microsoft Teams: Best overall app with a rich feature set

 - Slack: Best for seamless integrations with third-party tools